SETTING YOUR FOSTER DOG UP FOR SUCCESS!

 5. All foster dogs should be kept off the furniture in the home.
 Not only will this prevent jealousy between other pets in the home, but it establishes boundaries which all adopters want in a dog they want a dog who is house-trained, has basic obedience and manners.
 By keeping dogs off the furniture (and out of your beds) you will be accomplishing two very important rules that will make your dog MORE adoptable!

 RULES FOSTERS MUST LEARN:

 2. Pay attention and be consistent.
 Don’t send mixed messages.
-If you correct behavior sometimes and ignore (or even inadvertently reward) it other times, you dog will be confused and never behave reliably.
 Keep the rules simple and enforce them, but always remember to praise with words, physical touch or treats.

 3. Dogs look for authority in their lives.
 You are their teacher, so tell them what you want (not what you DON’T want).
-If no leadership or clear boundaries are forthcoming from people, dogs begin to act as their own bosses and may even try to push around their human companions using growling, snapping and lunging.
+If no leadership or clear boundaries are forthcoming from people, dogs begin to act as their own bosses and may even try to push around their human companions using growling, snapping and lunging to achieve their ends.
 Leadership with a dog is a positive relationship, not based on punishment or abuse.
-Set a dog up to succeed by telling him when he’s being good or doing something you like, even if it is as simple as “good sit”, “nice quiet”, etc. Rewarding a dog with treats or affection/praise for even the smallest of things creates CONFIDENCE in a dog, which breeds trust between dog and human… and a desire to learn to do more that the human likes!
+Set a dog up to succeed by telling him when he’s being good or doing something you like, even if it is as simple as “good sit”, “nice quiet”, etc. Rewarding a dog with treats or affection/praise for even the smallest of things creates CONFIDENCE in a dog, which breeds trust between dog and humans and a desire to learn to do more that the human likes (to earn those treats)!

 Questions?
 Please email Mentor@dogswithoutborders.org